- The Earth was formed about 4,540,000,000 years ago.

 - The concentration of carbon dioxide increased 2.87 ppm in 1997-98, more than in any other year of record.

-- According to NASA, the ten warmest years of record have occurred in'the past fifteem-year period
+According to NASA, the ten hottest years of record have occurred in the past

 the net uptake of carbon dioxide.

 - Anthropogenic changes in land use occur when forests are converted to rangelands, rangelands to